 No. of DMRS per slot is 1 for both CP cases.

-For both CP cases, DMRS is located on #3 SC-FDMA symbol of each slot.
+For normal CP cases, DMRS is located on #3 SC-FDMA symbol of each slot.

+For extended CP cases, DMRS is located on #2 SC-FDMA symbol of each slot.

 Same DMRS symbol(s) generation procedure is applied as in PUSCH.